-5 Art Websites and Blogs – Artists must Know About
+5 Art Websites and Blogs – Artists Must Know About

 There are times throughout an artist’s career that things become stagnant.
-It important to find ways to keep yourself motivated and inspired.
+It is important to find ways to keep yourself motivated and inspired.
 You need to create art in order to sell art and you should always strive to do your best.

 I am a graphite artist and have had a passion for grayscale art for over forty years.
 But finding motivation, for me, comes from all forms of art.
-My inspiration comes from oil paintings, watercolors, pastels, graphite, colored pencils and photography.
+My inspiration comes from oil paintings, watercolors, pastels, graphite, colored pencil, and photography.

 Here are 5 painting sites that help me stay motivated so I always look forward to going to the studio.